FourierDrive/Repo/docs/storage/sd/electrical_characteristics.md

 </table>

 * **Note**: Card detection (CD) is handled identically to standard SD configurations.
 For SDIO interrupt signaling, the host must configure the corresponding data line to monitor asynchronous interrupt events from the I/O peripheral when data transfer is inactive.
+* **SPI and SD 1-bit Mode Interrupts**: Pin 8 is dedicated to the interrupt function with no timing constraints.
+The card can signal an interrupt at any time by driving pin 8 low, and the host detects and clears it using a level-sensitive input.
+* **SD 4-bit Mode Interrupts**: Because pin 8 is multiplexed with `DAT1`, interrupts are restricted to a specific "Interrupt Period".
+The host samples the line during this designated window, treating it synchronously or asynchronously depending on the operating speed.

 ## Power and Signal Levels